iterative/dvc.org/static/docs/get-started/example-versioning.md

 ```

 This command downloads and extracts our initial dataset - **1000 labeled
-images** of cats and dogs and 400 labeled images to validate.
+images** for training and 800 labeled images for validatation.
 In summary,
-it's a 43M dataset, with a directory structure like this:
+it's a 43 MB dataset, with a directory structure like this:

 ```sh
    data